 For a costume to be successful, the little one wearing it has to love it just as much as you do.
 You only have two or three years to do all of the choosing, so enjoy it while it lasts.

 Even a two or three year old may have pretty firm ideas about what he or she wants to wear.
 In this case, one solution might be to pre-select three or four costumes, print or cut out their images, and then let your child choose.

 For older kids, approach the costume selection process as fun bonding time.
 Often it’s easier if you set the limits—warmth, cost, age-appropriateness—upfront.

-Every year, there are a few really popular kids' costumes.
-They usually revolve around hot kids' movies and TV shows.
-Traditional Halloween-themed costumes like witches and monsters are forever in vogue.
-We've also found that classic storybook characters, "when I grow up" heroes, and animal costumes are always big hits.
+Every year, there are a few really popular kids’ costumes.
+They usually revolve around hot kids’ movies and TV shows.
+Traditional Halloween-themed costumes like witches and monsters are forever in style.
+We’ve also found that classic storybook characters, "when I grow up" heroes, and animal costumes are always big hits.

 In other words, as long as your child’s costume is adorable and comfortable, and you’re both wild about it, then that costume is a keeper.